Engineering Article

 class SentryExceptionFilter extends BaseExceptionFilter {

-catch(exception: any, host: ArgumentsHost) {
+catch(exception: unknown, host: ArgumentsHost) {

 const http = host.switchToHttp();